Snap election: Australia

+In the states and territories, all except Tasmania have fixed election dates legislated into their constitutions or electoral laws and snap elections can only be called in extraordinary circumstances when certain conditions are met (loss of confidence, loss of supply or, in the bicameral legislatures, a deadlocked bill).
+In Western Australia, the Premier retains the ability to call a snap election at any time despite the fixed election dates.
+In the Australian Capital Territory, the federal government also has the ability to call a snap election in instances of incapacitation or gross misconduct of the Legislative Assembly.
+As federal territories constituted under federal legislation, the federal parliament also has the ultimate power to call a snap election in the ACT and the Northern Territory through the normal legislative process, although this has never occurred.

 Bangladesh

 After Khaleda Zia's Bangladesh Nationalist Party five-year term ended in January 1996, the country went to the polls on 15 February 1996, where elections were boycotted by all major opposition parties including BNP'S arch-rival Sheikh Hasina's Awami League.
 The opposition had demanded a neutral caretaker government to oversee the polls, but it was rejected by the incumbent government and the election went on as scheduled.
 The BNP won by default, grabbing all the 300 seats in the Jatiya Sangsad and assumed power.
 The Awami League and its allies did not accept the results and called a month-long general strike and blockades to overthrow the BNP government.
 The general strike was marred by bloody violence including a grenade attack on Awami League's headquarters which killed scores of people.
 On the other hand, the Supreme Court of Bangladesh annulled the election results which forced the BNP government to amend the constitution in a special parliamentary session by introducing the Caretaker government system as a part of the electoral reform.
 Eventually the BNP government was toppled and ousted when they resigned on 31 March 1996, and handed over power to the caretaker government.
 The caretaker government stayed in power for 90 days before new elections could be held.
 Finally a snap election was held on 12 June 1996, where Awami-League won a simple majority by beating its bitter rival BNP and stayed in power for the next five years.